 Added to Food or Drinks

 These drops are actually quite versatile when it comes to how they can be taken.
-Don’t want to take CBD drops under your tongue?
+Don’t want to take CBD drops directly?
 No problem.
 CBD tinctures can be added to soups, stews, smoothies and more if taking CBD in food is more your thing.
 CBD tinctures can also be added to your morning or afternoon coffee and can be a great addition to an evening cup of relaxing herbal tea (where you’ll get an extra kick of mellow thanks to the properties of both the tea and the CBD).

 How Are CBD Tinctures Made?

 Like most other CBD products, CBD starts out as a mature hemp plant that is harvested and then processed to extract the cannabinoid-rich oil.
 The two most common extraction methods include: